QuantGen/BGData/README.md

 - `colindexes(x, columns)` returns the global (in the `ColumnLinkedMatrix` object) and local (in each of the `ff` objects that constitute the chunks of the `ColumnLinkedMatrix`) indexes for a set of columns
 - `rowindexes(x, columns)` returns the global (in the `RowLinkedMatrix` object) and local (in each of the `ff` objects that constitute the chunks of the `RowLinkedMatrix`) indexes for a set of rows
 - `getG(x, ...)` computes a genomic relationship matrix (XX') with options for centering and scaling
-- `as.matrix(x)` converts an `LinkedMatrix` to a matrix (if small enough)
+- `as.matrix(x)` converts a `LinkedMatrix` to a matrix (if small enough)

 ### Methods Implemented for `BGData`
-- Both `readPED` and `readPED.matrix` create a `BGData` object from a plaintext file containing the phenotypes and genotypes (individuals in rows, phenotypes in the first few columns, markers in the remaining columns, e.g. the raw format in [PLINK](http://pngu.mgh.harvard.edu/~purcell/plink/dataman.shtml)). `readPED` stores genotype information in an `RowLinkedMatrix` or `ColumnLinkedMatrix` (dependending on the value of the `distributed.by` parameter) while `readPED.matrix` uses a regular matrix.
+- Both `readPED` and `readPED.matrix` create a `BGData` object from a plaintext file containing the phenotypes and genotypes (individuals in rows, phenotypes in the first few columns, markers in the remaining columns, e.g. the raw format in [PLINK](http://pngu.mgh.harvard.edu/~purcell/plink/dataman.shtml)). `readPED` stores genotype information in a `RowLinkedMatrix` or `ColumnLinkedMatrix` (dependending on the value of the `distributed.by` parameter) while `readPED.matrix` uses a regular matrix.
 - `GWAS` uses a `BGData` object to conduct single marker association tests using regression methods such as `lm()`, `glm()` or `lmer()`